 For customers travelling to one of 71 destinations (including most European countries, the USA, Australia and more), Go Roam allows you to use your mobile phone abroad at no extra charge.
 This is available to customers on both Pay Monthly and Pay As You Go.

 If you’re travelling to a country that isn’t a Go Roam destination, additional charges will apply for using your mobile phone abroad.
 In some countries, there’s a Data Passport add-on which will give you unlimited data abroad for £5 per day.
 The Data Passport is currently available in Azerbaijan, Canada, Malaysia, Mexico, Moldova, Myanmar, Pakistan, Russia, Saudi Arabia, South Korea, Taiwan, Thailand, Tunisia, Turkey and the United Arab Emirates.

 |How can I check the coverage on Three in my area?||

 You can check the coverage from Three in your area using their online coverage map.
-You’ll need to enter your postcode to see the results for whether 5G, 4G and 3G coverage types are available where you live.
+You’ll need to enter your postcode to see the results for whether 5G coverage, 4G coverage and 3G coverage are available where you live.